EquiMed logo.

 Description

-Septicemia is a disease involving bacteria or toxins in the bloodstream and tissues.
-While bacteria are always present in the horse's environment, including those that are normally found on and in the horse's body, at times they cause infection that overwhelms the body's immune system.
+Septicemia is a disease involving bacteria or toxins in the bloodstream and tissues of the horse.
+Septicemia occurs when the bacteria that are always present in the horse's environment cause an infection that overwhelms the horse's immune system

 Clinical signs are often generalized and subtle and, therefore, are not usually recognized until the foal is critically ill.
 The survival rate for foals with septicemia runs between thirty and seventy-five percent.